DataBassGit/AgentForge/README.md

 - **[LLM API Integration](docs/LLMs/LLMs.md)**: Understand how AgentForge connects with various Large Language Model (LLM) APIs.

-- **[Settings](docs/Settings/Settings.md)**: Delve into directives, memories, models, paths, and storage configurations – the fine-tuned engine settings that keep the system humming.
+- **[Settings](docs/Settings/Settings.md)**: Delve into the model, storage and system configurations – tweak the behavior of the system.

-- **[Personas](docs/Personas/Personas.md)**: Add flair to the system's interactions.
-Make it more human-like and relatable.
+- **[Personas](docs/Personas/Personas.md)**: Personas encapsulate information accessible to the agents.
+Acting as a resource of knowledge for the system/agent, they are not limited to defining agents' personalities but can include any kind of information that could be utilized by the agents as needed.

 - **[Tools & Actions](docs/ToolsAndActions/Overview.md)**: The system's utility belt.
 Understand the tools available and how they can be choreographed into actionable sequences.